 After Hours: Bourbon Street

-A visit to New Orleans is incomplete without a stop at Bourbon Street.
+A visit to New Orleans is incomplete without a stop on Bourbon Street.
 There’s something for everyone, from clubs with all kinds of live music and DJs to low-key dive bars with good food and interesting people.
 It’s difficult to choose a bad bar on this strip, so pick out a neon sign that suits your fancy and head on in.

-Lonely Planet Tip: Ask for a “go cup” when you’re ready to cruise to the next place and feel free to walk down the street with your drink.
-It’s legal in New Orleans.
+Lonely Planet Tip: Ask for a “go cup” when you’re ready to cruise to the next place and feel free to walk down the street with your drink — it’s legal in New Orleans.

 Explore: St. Charles Avenue Streetcar